Facebook, Google unveil Asia-Pacific data cable plans | Malay Mail

 “While these projects are still subject to regulatory approvals, when completed, these cables will deliver much-needed internet capacity, redundancy, and reliability,” Facebook said.

-“Connecting Singapore, Indonesia and North America, these cable investments reflect our commitment to openness and our innovative partnership model.” — AFP
+“Connecting Singapore, Indonesia and North America, these cable investments reflect our commitment to openness and our innovative partnership model.” ― ETX Studio